 A one-size-fits-all resource management solution cannot sufficiently support the complexity of assembly, kitting and WIP management workflows with the same focus and power of a specialist, purpose-built vendor solution.
 When it comes to shoehorning an ERP’s capabilities to support a unique, short-run production workflow, there is a fundamental lack of fit in functionality.

-It’s clear that ERP capabilities aren’t able to satisfy the needs of suppliers and brands that require cost-effective, agile, and networked ways of executing mass customization. it’s a good thing reinforcements are available
+It’s clear that ERP capabilities aren’t able to satisfy the needs of suppliers and brands that require cost-effective, agile, and networked ways of executing mass customization. t’s a good thing reinforcements are available

 Software as a Service aka ‘cloud computing’ aka ‘SaaS’ is revolutionizing the way businesses operate.
-The ways that SaaS solutions enable last-mile product customization open up vast opportunities for revenue growth, cost, reduction and optimization and provide an antidote to pains that ERPs have be stretching and scrambling to address for the past decade.
+The ways that SaaS solutions enable last-mile product customization open up vast opportunities for revenue growth, cost reduction, and optimization and provide an antidote to pains that ERPs have been stretching and scrambling to address for the past decade.

 Not only do specialist SaaS solutions facilitate agile operations, they are also affordable.
 As a monthly operational expense, SaaS solutions appreciate over time.
 They provide regular feature updates, improvements, and product enhancements that actually increases their value.
 SaaS solutions are also comparatively easy to implement, usually fully supported by the same people who built it (not some third party consulting agency), and purpose-built to solve the kinds of problems that ERPs retroactively overextend to accommodate.